AlexBax123/Tweetbook/README.md

 # Tweetbook
 ##  My dotnet core training repo

-this is one of my training excersises based on the youtube playlist about Rest API https://www.youtube.com/playlist?list=PLUOequmGnXxOgmSDWU7Tl6iQTsOtyjtwU
+this is one of my training exercises based on the youtube playlist about Rest API https://www.youtube.com/playlist?list=PLUOequmGnXxOgmSDWU7Tl6iQTsOtyjtwU